Arrow McLaren: Ownership and name changes

-For 2012, the team was renamed to Schmidt Hamilton Motorsports after fellow ex-driver Davey Hamilton brought the team enough sponsorship to continue racing in IndyCar full-time.
+In 2012, the team was renamed to Schmidt Hamilton Motorsports after fellow ex-driver Davey Hamilton brought the team enough sponsorship to continue racing in IndyCar full-time.
 Canadian businessman Ric Peterson purchased a stake in the team in 2013 to form Schmidt Peterson Motorsports.
 In 2019, primary sponsor Arrow Electronics became the title sponsor for the team, resulting in the Arrow Schmidt Peterson Motorsports banner for that year.

 For 2020, the team reached an agreement with McLaren Racing to become a joint entry, with the combined team being known as Arrow McLaren SP.
 Schmidt and Peterson remained as the sole co-owners until McLaren purchased a 75% stake after the 2021 season, with McLaren CEO Zak Brown installed as chairman.
-Schmidt and Peterson currently share the remaining 25% stake in the team and remain on the team's board of governors.
-For the 2023 season, the team dropped the “SP” branding to become Arrow McLaren.
+Schmidt and Peterson held the remaining 25% stake in the team through 2024.
+For the 2023 season, the team dropped the “SP” branding to become Arrow McLaren IndyCar Team.
+In January 2025, McLaren purchased all remaining stakes from Schmidt and Peterson to complete their takeover of the team.